Amloner/Sentiment-Analysis-of-Netflix-App-Reviews/README.md

 ### Techniques Employed
    * Sampling from imbalanced datasets using the imbalanced-learn package
-   * Enquiring about the sentiment value of the reviews with the dictionary-based sentiment analysis tools, which are part of NLTK, a natural language processing toolkit, used in Python.
+   * Enquiring about the sentiment value of the reviews with the dictionary-based sentiment analysis tools from NLTK, a natural language processing toolkit, used in Python.
-   * Analyzing the reviews with a state-of-the-art deep learning technique, namely with the DistilBERT model.
-To build this model, you will need to run Pytorch, transformers, and the simpletransformers packages.
+   * Analyzing the reviews with a state-of-the-art deep learning technique, namely with the Bertweet model.
    * Evaluating your model and creating descriptive statistics in Python with scikit-learn library.